cmcoffman/pack3d/README.md

 Tightly pack 3D models.

+This is me fiddling around with this to try and get it to work for packing 3D printer platers.

+I'll just need to disallow some kinds of transformation...

 ### Installation

 First, install Go, set your GOPATH, and make sure $GOPATH/bin is on your PATH.